quicwg/multipath/draft-ietf-quic-multipath.md

 in the issuing of path IDs as path initiation requires available connection IDs for the same path ID on both sides.
-For instance, if the maximum path ID limit is 2 and the endpoint wants to provide connection IDs for only one path ID inside range \[1, 2\], it should select path ID 1 (and not Path ID 2).
+For instance, if the maximum path ID limit is 2 and the endpoint wants to provide connection IDs for only one path ID inside range \[1, 2\], it should select path ID 1 (and not path ID 2).

 Similarly, endpoints SHOULD consume path IDs in a continuous way, i.e., when